manojp6268/Phishing-Classifier/README.md

 (for windows user search inside start menu )

-for Ubuntu and Mac user you can open your terminal)
+for Linux and Mac user you can open your terminal)

 $ conda create -n (environment name) python==3.7